 (v) The shrubs serve as a barrier when planted across the slope in the control of erosion.

 (vi) Alley cropping serves as an alternative to bush fallowing.

-(vii) most often in alley cropping system The nitrogen fixing plants fix nitrogen for the food crops.
+(vii) most often in alley cropping systems nitrogen-fixing plants fix nitrogen for the food crops.

 DISADVANTAGES OF ALLEY CROPPING SYSTEM OF FARMING

-(ii) Nitrogen supply may be in short fall to the crops, if non-nitrogen fixing plants are used.
+(ii) Nitrogen supply may be in a shortfall to the crops if non-nitrogen fixing plants are used.

 (iii) The system may be difficult to practice on a large scale.